Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Introduction

 Yet despite this consensus, prompting remains understudied as a dynamic practice.
 Many prompt libraries and tutorials present effective prompts as reusable artifacts.
 But prompts that work well with one model version may underperform or break entirely with the next \citep{liang2024prompts, meincke2025prompting}.
 While recent research increasingly views prompting as an adaptive process, empirical evidence remains limited on how these strategies evolve—both as users refine prompts for a single model and as they adjust to model updates—and on how these changes ultimately affect performance.
 This raises a broader question for individuals and organizations investing in prompting capabilities: Are prompt strategies transferable across model versions, or must they be continually revised to match changing model behavior?

-To begin exploring this question, we identify \textit{prompt adaptation}\footnote{We use the phrase ``prompt adaptation'' to refer specifically to changes in user prompting behavior that arise in response to evolving model capabilities—distinct from the broader practice of prompt engineering, which includes static best practices, libraries, and templates.} as a measurable behavioral mechanism through which user-side inputs evolve alongside technical advances.
+To begin exploring this question, we identify \textit{prompt adaptation}\footnote{We use the phrase ``prompt adaptation'' in reference to changes in user prompting behavior in response to evolving model capabilities.
+This is distinct from the broader practice of prompt engineering, which includes static best practices, libraries, and templates, among other things.} as a measurable behavioral mechanism through which user-side inputs evolve alongside technical advances.
 We conceptualize prompt adaptation as a \emph{dynamic complement}---that is, a user capability that adapts in response to changes in a technological system and is critical to realizing the full economic value of system improvements.
 In contrast to static complements (e.g., fixed training, prompt templates), dynamic complements emerge through situated use with rapid feedback, respond to model-level change, and may be enabled or suppressed by system design.